Sencha vs Matcha: Types of Japanese Green Tea

 Production

-The tea leaves for Sencha are cultivated without shielding from the sun.
-After the leaves are harvested, they are first steamed, then rolled, shaped, and dried.
+First, regarding the production, the tea leaves for Sencha grow without shielding from the sun.
+After harvesting, the leaves are steamed, rolled, shaped, and dried.

-In contrast, the tea leaves for Matcha are covered to block the direct sunlight.
+In contrast, the tea leaves for Matcha need to be covered to block direct sunlight.
 The picked leaves are steamed, dried without rolling, and carefully ground into powder.

 Forms

 Both Sencha and Matcha are unfermented green tea.
-Sencha is available in various forms such as cans, PET bottles, tea bags, and powder, while Matcha usually comes in powder form.
+Sencha is available in various forms, such as cans, PET bottles, tea bags, and powder, whereas Matcha usually comes in powder form.

 Consumption